wendiiking/testing-a-repo-fork/sales_report.md

 ---

 ### <span style="color:grey"> Cleaned dataset
 So I cleaned up the dataset by converting the portion of the file holding the data to a table with headers.
 I changed the font style and size them made the header to be bold so it would be easier to understand.
-I used the drop down arrowon the table header to fiilter out the blanks and errors.
+I used the drop down arrow on the table header to filter out the blanks and errors.
+Before filtering, the number of selected cells that contains data were 64,616 cells and after filtering it dropped down to 64,204 therefore a total of 412 cells were filtered out either due to containing blanks or errors in them.

 <img src="https://user-images.githubusercontent.com/74875008/232810708-9d3c5d6c-ff6e-4538-83ea-88a61d4fa0a4.png" alt="Github" width="500" height="300"/>